 If you really want to learn how to play Blackjack, then you've also got to master some Blackjack strategy.
 This involves knowing whether to stand or hit depending on your cards and the dealer’s face-up card.
 To help you with this, there are Blackjack charts that show you exactly which action to take in each situation.

 Until you get familiar with Blackjack rules and strategy, it might be a good idea to play free Blackjack online to avoid risking any unnecessary losses.
 Luckily, most Canadian online casinos will offer you this opportunity in their table games section.
 All you’ve got to do is choose the game and opt to play for fun.
 You will then place ‘fake’ wagers and play against the machine (i.e. against a program linked to a random number generator).
 In this way, you can take your time to learn how to play Blackjack.
+You can play free online Blackjack by joining any of the below casinos and trying their Blackjack games in demo mode:

 Another way of playing free Blackjack involves claiming a good Blackjack bonus, either as a welcome offer or as a reload bonus or special promotion.
 For more information, we suggest you consult our guide to playing free online casino games in Canada.